jorozco4/CodeQuiz/README.md

-# Homework-4-CodeQuiz
+# CodeQuiz

-For this assignment the goal was to create a quiz generator.
+The goal for this task was to creat a quiz generator.
+I hope you enjoy.

 GIVEN I am taking a code quiz
 WHEN I click the start button